jbcarreon123/MDApp/README.md

-# Macro Deck Web Client for Macro Deck 2
+# Macro Deck Web Client Application for Macro Deck 2

 <img height="64px" src="https://macrodeck.org/images/works_with_macrodeck2.png" />

 # Compatible devices
-The Macro Deck Web Client is compatible with almost all browsers that support the newest JavaScript features.
+This supports Windows and on the AHK script version, it requires AutoHotkey 1.1+.
+Not 2.0.

 # Third party licenses
 This app uses some awesome 3rd party libraries: